 Don't just pile up dirt because building a trench first will provide a sturdy base.
 You will have to dig a two-foot trench in the place where your levee will be.

-Fill trench with sand and any available rocks
+Fill the trench with sand and any available rocks

 Fill in your base with sand in rock.
-By using denser material such as rocks you can be certain that your foundation is less likely to be swept away by the flood.
+By using denser materials such as rocks you can be certain that your foundation is less likely to be swept away by the flood.

 Build your dirt mound

 Use the dirt from the trench to start building a mound.
 Add layers and pack each layer down.
-With the help of your wheelbarrow you can grab extra dirt from areas that you see fit to take from.
-Build your wall as high as you expect that you need too.
+With the help of your wheelbarrow, you can grab extra dirt from areas that you see fit to take from.
+Build your wall as high as you expect you need to.

 Sufficient compaction is key.
 Heavy machinery will definitely make this task easier, but if you don't possess any - use your own hands, feet, and shovel blade.
 Constructing a flat levee is possible if you make it three times wide as its height.